J. Lohr Vineyards & Wines: History

-1972-1983: Early History
+1972–1983: Early history

 The Turgeon & Lohr Winery was founded in 1972 when Jerry Lohr and Bernard “Bernie” Turgeon broke ground on 280 acres in what would become the Arroyo Seco AVA in Monterey County.
-In 1974, Turgeon & Lohr Winery opened in San Jose, CA, after taking over the closed Falstaff Brewery.
+In 1974, Turgeon & Lohr Winery opened in San Jose, California, after taking over the closed Falstaff Brewery.
 Peter Stern, a winemaker from Napa Valley, joined the company in 1974.
 He designed the winery with stainless steel tanks, temperature control fermenters, and hundreds of 60-gallon oak barrels.

 In 1975, the winery bottled and sold Chenin Blanc, a Rose of Cabernet Sauvignon, a Petite Sirah, and a proprietary blend called Jade.
 In 1976, the winery produced over 10,000 cases.

 In 1976, Barry Gnekow joined J. Lohr Vineyards & Wines as an assistant winemaker.
 He later became Director of Winemaking in 1981 and went on to mentor Jeff Meier.
 Barry invented the patented double reverse osmosis process allowing the production of low and non-alcoholic wines.
 The process launched the ARIEL Vineyards brand of non-alcoholic wines.
 In 1979, J. Lohr achieved national distribution of its wines and furthered its distribution by producing three wines for the Hyatt Hotel Corporation beginning in 1983.

 1984-present: Expansion

 In 1984, Bernie retired and sold his shares of Turgeon & Lohr Winery to Jerry Lohr.
 The company was renamed to J. Lohr Vineyards & Wines.
-Jerry Lohr assumed the role of President upon Turgeon’s retirement.
+Jerry Lohr assumed the role of president upon Turgeon's retirement.
 Jeff Meier worked his first harvest at J. Lohr Vineyards & Wines in 1984.
 The company acquired a 35-acre vineyard in St. Helena in Napa Valley in the same year.